ValleyAudio/ValleyRackFree/README.md

 The behaviour of this module is nearly identical to the hardware version of "Grids", and therefore it is worth familiarising yourself with it by visiting the Mutable Instruments' [website](https://mutable-instruments.net/modules/grids/).

 This module is a rhythm sequencer module.
-Yet, unlike the usual x0x style drum machine this module contains a vast "map" drum rhythms that can be cross-faded and explored in a continuous fashion.
+Yet, unlike the usual x0x style drum machine this module contains a vast "map" of drum rhythms that can be cross-faded and explored in a continuous fashion.
 There are 3 drum lines (Kick, Snare and Hats) each with their own Fill knob, Trigger and Accent outputs.
 The fill knobs control the density of the given drum line pattern.
 The higher the setting, the denser the pattern.
 The fill amounts can be randomly varied using the Chaos control.

 The drum map is explored using the Map X and Y knobs.
 Finally, the Tempo knob controls the speed of the sequencer.